 13 Feb Who Are You?
-Where Have You Been?
+Where Did You Come From?

 So, I thought that it would only be right to explain who I am and where I’ve been until now…

 I’m Chloe, but you already knew that.
-I’m 30 years old and I still don’t know how I feel about that.
-I am a very proud mummy to two absolutely breathtakingly beautiful and extremely intelligent boys (We are still trying to figure out where the brains came from) and I’m a wife to Farmer Ben who bless his heart puts up with a lot and I’m sure as time goes on you’ll realise why… But don’t let him fool you, he’s no saint!
+I’m 31 years old, and I still don’t know how I feel about that.
+I am a very proud mummy to two absolutely breathtakingly beautiful and extremely intelligent boys (We are still trying to figure out where the brains came from), and I’m a wife to Farmer Ben who bless his heart puts up with a lot and I’m sure as time goes on you’ll realise why… But don’t let him fool you, he’s no saint!

 Where I Came From